Bachelor of Science in Respiratory Care coursework and accreditation information

 - To prepare leaders for the field of respiratory care by acquiring skills in one or more of the following: management, education, research and advanced clinical practice

 The Bachelor of Science in Respiratory Care program is accredited by the Commission on Accreditation for Respiratory Care (CoARC) and recognized as a distinguished RRT credentialing success program.
 Learn more about our accreditation.
 Program outcomes data can be found on the CoARC website.

-The University of Texas Health Science Center at San Antonio is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools,& 1866 Southern Lane, Decatur, Georgia 30033-4097, to award certificates and baccalaureate, master's, doctoral and professional degrees.
-The institution was last reviewed and reaffirmed in 2008.
-The institution's accreditation extends through 2018, and includes all programs offered on the institution's main campus as well as those offered at all extended program sites.
+The University of Texas Health Science Center at San Antonio is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, 1866 Southern Lane, Decatur, GA 30033-4097, to award certificates and baccalaureate, master's, doctoral and professional degrees.
+The institution was last reviewed and reaffirmed in 2018.
+The institution's accreditation extends through 2028 and includes all programs offered on the institution's main campus as well as those offered at all extended program sites.